karlkirschner/Example_MD_Protein_Ligand/README.md

 	Aminoglycoside 3-N-acetyltransferase Cell, Cell, 1998, 94, 439-449

 Notes:

 	1. This workflow is only intended as a teaching tool.
 A research workflow and input that is intended for publication parameters will likely be different.
 	2. Workflow designed to executed on a bash command line.

+Contents:

+	1. implicit_water: implicit model using Generalized Born
+	2. explicit_water: explicit model using tip3p
+	3. target_files: reference files for how they should look for after cleaning up and computing bcc charges

 ###################